Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 Women often benefit from:

-- Nose-down tilt of 1-3° to reduce pressure in aero position
+- Nose-down tilt of 1-3° to reduce pressure in the aero position

 Handlebar and Aerobar Setup